Applications closed on Monday 29 February 2016.

 - Sport Development - $2,000

 - Sport Access - $5,000

-The minimum amount available is $250 for all project types with the exception being for facility development and capital equipment which has a minimum request of $1,000.
+The minimum amount available is $250 for all project types with the exception being for facility development which has a minimum request of $1,000.

 Organisations may apply for one project per project type.
 The maximum available to any one organisation is $25,000 in a financial year.
 The amount organisations request should reflect the scale of the project.